kiddyboots216/lottery-ticket-adaptation/README.md

 ## What is this repo?

 This repo is the official implementation of Lottery Ticket Adaptation, described in the paper [Lottery Ticket Adaptation](https://arxiv.org/abs/2406.16797).
+This README, the repo, and the paper are all currently in WIP/preprint status.

 ## Navigating this repo

 Check out `rlaif` for the implementation of alignment, `lota_utils` for the implementation of mask extraction, and `mergekit` for the implementation of model merging.

+## A complete example

+First, train and save a model on the desired task by following the instructions in `rlaif`.
+Then, create the task vector with mergekit;

+`mergekit-yaml task_vector.yaml "merge_path/" --cuda`

+Finally, extract and save the mask.

+`python save_mask.py --merge_path "merge_path/"`

+Now, pass this mask to the training code in `rlaif` to train LoTA models.

 # Citation
 If our paper or this repository is useful for your research, you can use the following BibTeX entry: